 I originally wrote this piece last year.
 As we celebrate Father's Day, I wanted to honor all the fine fathers that have graced our lives whether by birth, choice, as friends or co-workers, they all deserve to be recognized.
 But the more I thought about it, there is really nothing that I can think of that best encapsulates the love, tenderness, and influence a father, can have on their children than a page out of my own life.
 It is a memory I repeatedly go back to that in some respects shaped the road I'm traveling on.

 I remember going to the Strawberry Festival in Plant City when I was knee-high.
 My dad was a Fleet Mechanic, and worked long hours.
-Going anywhere besides church, and a place called The Ponderosa now, and then was hard.
+Going anywhere besides church, and a place called The Ponderosa now, and then was tough due to his schedule, and on call status.
 Though we did take off in the summer.
 Usually, to see my godmother in North Carolina or overseas to different places that looked postcard ready.

 My dad didn't really care about playing the carnival games that wrapped all around the festival site or getting any grub from the vendors, though I did..
 The strawberry shortcake was my favorite.
 He went to see the performers, and this year one of his favorites was going to perform.
 I remember my dad rushing to pick a seat for himself, and me.
 It hadn't gotten crowded yet, and the band was finishing up a sound check.